LP-Atkins/Mod-Cloud/README.md

 * v1.01: Converted to vbscript as windows defender was falsly flagging the .exe as a virus.
 * v1.02: Added support for the steam overlay.
 * v1.03: Changed the script to use a direct link to a zip file for mods, this allows the script to be a 'one click' operation for the end user.
+* v1.04: Modified to support any game.
+* v1.05: Packaged into a HTA for multi-game management with a GUI.

 ## How to use:    ***NOTE*** The default setting in this file will load my server mod configuration and allow you to join my public server.
     1.)
 Create a zip file of all your mods from the root directory of valheim.
     2.)
 Upload to onedrive and generate an embedded link.
     3.)
-Copy the embedded 'src' link and replace the user setting variable embeddedURL with the new string.
+Open the HTA file and add connection settings for each game.
     4.)
-Save the .vbs file and distribute to clients.
+Distribute the HTA file to clients.
     5.)
-Launch the game via this vbs file.
+Launch the game via the HTA file.

-    Note1: Each time you launch valheim you will need to launch it via this app.
+    Note1: Each time you launch a game you will need to launch it via this app.
     Note2: Check the 'How to use.pdf' file in the repository for more detailed instructions.
+    Note3: If you want you can also modify the HTA file to pull a list of servers via the internet, that way you don't need to update the clients....
+I might add this feature in future.